dynamsoft-docs/web-twain-docs/info/api/WebTwain_Edit.md

 `index`: Specify the index of image in buffer.

-`val`: Specify the contrast.
+`value`: Specify the contrast.
 Allowed values [-1000~1000].
 Negative value means decrease the contrast.

 **Availability**